Good as Hell: Live performances

 Lizzo performed a medley of "Truth Hurts" and "Good as Hell" at the 2019 MTV Video Music Awards.
 Wearing a neon yellow leotard, she transitioned into "Good As Hell" after opening with "Truth Hurts", with digital clouds in the background.
 During the performance, Lizzo took a shot of tequila and gave a self-acceptance speech.
 In Rolling Stone, Angie Martoccio opined that she "[took] the crowd to church" with a set that "[resembled] a hip-hop heaven".
 In NPR Music, Stephen Thompson opined that the performance "was a huge standout for the night—a win that'll do a lot more for her staying power than some statuette".

-Lizzo performed "Good as Hell" on December 21, 2019, on Saturday Night Live.
+Lizzo performed "Good as Hell" as her second song on December 21, 2019, on Saturday Night Live.
 Accompanied by dancers, the Christmas-themed performance included trees, fake snow and candy-cane-painted stripper poles.
 She also performed a medley of "Cuz I Love You", "Truth Hurts", "Good as Hell" and "Juice" at the 2020 Brit Awards.

 In other media

 "Good as Hell" has been used in the films Barbershop: The Next Cut, A Bad Moms Christmas, I Feel Pretty, Blockers and Brittany Runs a Marathon, as well as successive adverts for JD Williams, Garnier and My Little Pony: Pony Life.
 It was also used in Season 10 of the television show RuPaul's Drag Race in "lip sync for your life" between Kameron Michaels and Monét X Change.
 Lizzo herself was a guest judge in the episode.
 The song was also in the 2020 music video game Fuser.
+Lizzo also appeared in The Proud Family: Louder and Prouder singing to Penny Proud.
+It was also used during the swimsuit competition in Miss Universe 2019.